 NOTE 2: The mechanism used to split the UE policy information is described in TS 29.507 [32].

 0a.
 If the PCF has not subscribed to be notified by the AMF about the UE response to an update of UE policy information, the PCF subscribes to the AMF to be notified about the UE response to an update of UE policy information.

+0b.
+If the PCF has not subscribed to be notified by the AMF about the UE response to an UE Status Report for traffic descriptor, the PCF subscribes to the AMF to be notified about the UE response to an UE Status Repot of UE policy information.

 1. PCF invokes Namf_Communication_N1N2MessageTransfer service operation provided by the AMF.
-The message includes SUPI, UE Policy Container.
+The message includes SUPI, UE Policy Container, URSP status report indication.
+The URSP status report indication indicates to UE to send URSP status report for traffic descriptor.

-2. If the UE is registered and reachable by AMF in either 3GPP access or non-3GPP access, AMF shall transfers transparently the UE Policy container to the UE via the registered and reachable access.
+2. If the UE is registered and reachable by AMF in either 3GPP access or non-3GPP access, AMF shall transfers transparently the UE Policy container and URSP status report indication to the UE via the registered and reachable access.

-If the UE is registered in both 3GPP and non-3GPP accesses and reachable on both access and served by the same AMF, the AMF transfers transparently the UE Policy container to the UE via one of the accesses based on the AMF local policy.
+If the UE is registered in both 3GPP and non-3GPP accesses and reachable on both access and served by the same AMF, the AMF transfers transparently the UE Policy container and URSP status report indication to the UE via one of the accesses based on the AMF local policy.